-TERRA, the new goblet of the Consorzio Alta Langa
+TERRA, the goblet of the Consorzio Alta Langa

-Exclusivity, elegance, iconicity: “TERRA” is the name of the new institutional goblet of the Consorzio Alta Langa, designed by Italdesign and created by the master glassmakers of Collevilca.
+Exclusivity, elegance, iconicity: “TERRA”, in Italian earth, is the name of the institutional goblet of the Consorzio Alta Langa, designed by Italdesign and created by the master glassmakers of Collevilca.

 An object that is 100% Made in Italy, featuring unique characteristics, with an unconventional shape conceived to express exceptional values and highlight the qualities of Piedmont’s fine bubbles.

 “Exactly ten years after the presentation of “GRANDE”, the Consorzio Alta Langa’s first glass, designed by Giorgetto Giugiaro in 2012, we renewed our collaboration with Italdesign to study a glass that could best represent the qualities of our wines today,” says Giulio Bava, of the Consorzio.
 “The result is a fusion of aesthetics and functionality that unites the excellence of Alta Langa with that of Italdesign in a product that speaks the language of wine, design and Piedmontese savoir faire.
 What makes it interesting?
 Besides incorporating all the features of a tasting glass, this particular wine glass prevents the swirling of the wine, a movement often performed without even thinking, even when – as in the case of our Metodo Classico – it isn’t really necessary”